International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 ## How can I share a deployment scenario?
 You are warmly invited to contribute to the IDS Deployment Scenarios in two ways:

+Send a pull request
+Or if you are already on your way to share a use case (via Data Space Radar) you can also do that.

 :triangular_flag_on_post: Either by suggesting to list a deployment scenario here by using [the Data Space Radar form](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).

 :bulb: Or by expressing your idea, suggest something new (or asking a question) on a specific deployment scenario by creating an issue, by checking the contribution rules on [CONTRIBUTING.md](CONTRIBUTING.md), and the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Is there a template I should follow?
 No, not yet.
+We recommend that your deployment scenario to contain:
+- Prerequisites
+- System Requirements: Specify the minimum hardware and software requirements necessary for the successful deployment of the system.
+- If any network configuration is required
+- Deployment diagram (to show which environment each component is deployed) Docker, Kubernetes Server, etc. Describe the overall architecture of the system, including any third-party components or integrations.
+- Which components are used in the scenario
+- What purpose the entire deployment is made for?
+What problem does it try to solve?
+Clearly define the purpose of the deployment scenario, including the intended use case and expected outcomes.
+- Deployment Process: Describe the deployment process, including any installation, configuration, or testing procedures.